-Access to high-quality sexual and reproductive health (SRH) is a fundamental right.
+Access to quality sexual and reproductive health and rights (SRHR) is a fundamental right.

-Between 2016 and 2019, the 1st phase of the project placed young people at the center of the prevention pro-cess and allowed them to establish an open dialogue with those around them in favour of sustainable changes to sexual and reproductive health (SSR) in Mali and Niger.
-As part of this process, various outreach activities invol-ving peer educators (young people trained to disseminate information on sexual and reproductive health to their peers and to refer them to appropriate care facilities) have been set up.
-Discover the results of the 1st phase
+From 2016 to 2019, the first phase of the JADES project has made it possible to put young people at the heart of the process of preventing unwanted pregnancies and STIs, and to create an open dialogue with their entourage in order to bring about lasting change in the field of sexual and reproductive health in Mali and Niger.
+Within this framework, several outreach activities involving peer educators (young people trained to disseminate sexual and reproductive health information to their peers and to direct them to appropriate care structures) have been set up.
+Discover the results of the first phase

 The project is now in its 2nd phase, with a view to strengthening advocacy for youth SRHR.
 Strengthening and enhancing the skills of civil society actors is central to the project, in order to remove barriers to access to SRHR.